 Which Breed is Right for You?

+So which is best in comparing the Swedish Vallhund vs Corgi?
 There are many similarities between these two breeds.
 They look alike, although the Vallhund tends to have darker patches than the Corgi.
 They are both herding dogs and retain some of the habits required for this work – they are lively, loud, and tend to chase after small animals.

 However, the Corgi is considered easier to train and is less likely to race after other animals.
 He is also less prone to nipping at feet and pant legs and is considered a better choice for first-time owners as well as owners that have families.